GEORGIOS KALAMIDAS

 He was promoted to Presiding Judge at the Court of First Instance in 1984, to Judge at the Court of Appeal in 1989, to Presiding Judge at the Court of Appeal in 2001, to Areopagite - Judge at the Hellenic Supreme Civil and Penal Court- Areios Pagos in 2004, to Vice-president of Areios Pagos in 2006 and to President of Areios Pagos in 2007.In 1986 he was awarded with his Master degree with distinction from the Aristotle University of Thessaloniki.
 The same institution appointed him Professor in 1992.He published numerous legal works related to Civil Law, Civil Procedure Law and the History in the Philosophy of Law in many legal magazines.
 In 1992 he published his doctorate thesis on ‘the legal thought of Paul, the Apostle’.He taught for 10 years Civil Procedure Law in the National School of Judges.

-ROMILOS KEDIKOGLOU (From 13/7/2005 to 30/6/2007)
+ROMILOS KEDIKOGLOU (13/7/2005 - 30/6/2007)

 Romilos Kedikoglou was born in 1940 in Heraklion-Crete.
 He is married and father of one child.
 He graduated from the Law Department of the National Capodistrian University of Athens with distinction.
 After serving for two years in the Greek Army as soldier, he studied in TUEBINGEN, BONN and FRANKFURT/AM MAIN Universities as scholar of the Hellenic Republic.
 In 1981 he was awarded his doctorate at the Law Department of GOETHE UNIVERSITÄT/ FRANKFURT AM MAIN.